bmc75/slate/readme.md

 # Slate

 Slate is a framework geared towards simplifying common WordPress development tasks such as creating post types or taxonomies.
+It also features integration with the [Advanced Custom Fields](http://advancedcustomfields.com/) plugin.

 ## Creating a Post Type